 Rather than doing one trip to deliver your envelopes and another to pick them up, why not knock on doors the first time you go around and give people an envelope there and then?

-Many groups use a local drop-off point as somewhere people who wish to make a donation can leave their envelope.
+Many groups deliver envelopes to homes without going back to collect them.
+Instead they use a local drop-off point as somewhere people who wish to make a donation can leave their envelope.
 This might be a local shop, Post Office, library or your church.

 Focus your efforts

-If you can only collect from a few streets, consider choosing those most convenient for your collectors.
-Or perhaps those where you’ve collected recently and are known by residents.
+If you can only collect on a few streets, consider concentrating on the ones most convenient for your collectors, or where you’ve collected recently and are known by the people living there.
 Or you might know that certain streets are always particularly generous – make sure you collect from them!

 Or even on the street.
-See the advice below to get started and contact your local office – we’ll set you up with everything you need.
+See the advice below to get started and contact your local office and we’ll get you set up with everything you need

 Making collections more fun

 There are lots of ways to make collecting more enjoyable by working together and joining in what’s happening around the country.